kingslytshepiso/utilities/README.md

 **Happy coding! 🚀**

+This shared architecture eliminates duplication while keeping templates clean and focused.
 Choose the template that fits your needs and start building amazing React Native applications!